shpakb/gq-rnaseq-pipeline/README.md

 ##NOTES:
  - On h5 files:

-    There is 0 bootstrap for some Rat.
     Most of RNA seq run on different 44.x 45.x 46.x versions with 0 bootsrap and without SRRxxx.h5 file in folder because it doesn't make any sense to keep it having tsv and json output and not having bootstrap in a run.
 Has to be replaced later for doing proper depressions with Sleuth.
 Simply remove all folders without h5 files.
 Little bit more for Rat as those files with 0 botstrap has to be identified based on info in json